 Catch and effort of SBT are monitoring through daily port sampling program and scientific observer program.
 On the other hand, obtaining effort from logbook data would take some time since it still need further verification from the authorities before it become available for analysis.
-The highest catches occurred in February and the lowest was in June.
-All the SBT were reported to be caught in the CCSBT statistical area 1.
+The highest production occurred in February and the lowest was in June.
+All the SBT were reported to be caught in the CCSBT statistical area 1 and 2.
 Since the largest market for SBT was Japan, Indonesia also processed all the SBT caught in GGT (Gilled and Gutted, tail retained) condition.
 Therefore, the total SBT catch in weight was produced using the conversion factors "1.15" from the processed weight.
-The total catch weight in 2016 was 601 t, and the total catch number approximately was about 6,414 individuals.
-To be noted, this report only provides the total catch of SBT caught based on CDS data.
-As for the number of effort used, is still waiting for the logbook data become available.
+The total catch weight in 2017 was 835 tons, and the total catch number approximately was about 9,615 individuals.
+As for the number of effort used, is still under confirmation from logbook data.
 Figure 1 showed that, in overall the SBT season started from September to April.
 Detail catch by statistical area and by month are given in the Appendix 1-3.

 Figure 1.
-Catch of southern bluefin tuna caught by Indonesian longliners by month from 2011-2016 (Source: CDS data).
+Catch of southern bluefin tuna caught by Indonesian tuna longliners by month from 2012-2017 (Source: CDS data).